joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

 ## Lesson

-Today we will learn about client-side routing in React.
-Client-side routing works in a similar fashion to server-side routing (as we've seen in Express), except that it works within the browser.
+Today we will learn about _client-side routing_ in React.
+Client-side routing in React is a way to make a single-page application function more like a multi-page application.
+Client-side routing changes the URL in the address bar and then loads specific content/components based on that URL.
+Really, the application is only **one page**--the routing allows us to specify what information we want displayed.
 In React, client-side routing is most frequently implemented using a library called [React Router](https://reacttraining.com/react-router/).

 ### [Personal Website](https://codesandbox.io/s/1r165o97o7)